delb-xml/test-corpus-ELTeC-swe/README.md

 ## Licence

-Most novels included in this collection are in the public domain.
-The textual markup is provided with a Creative Commons Attribution International 4.0 licence (CC BY, https://creativecommons.org/licenses/by/4.0/).

-The exceptions are novels by C.J.L.
-Almqvist, August Strindberg & Mikael Lybeck, which were produced in cooperation with The Swedish Society for Belles-Lettres, The Collected Works of August Strindberg and The Society of Swedish Literature in Finland, respectively.
-These works are subject to licence CC BY-NC-SA 4.0, which does not allow commercial use (https://creativecommons.org/licenses/by-nc-sa/4.0/).
+Novels in the Swedish collection are subject to licence CC BY-NC-SA 4.0, which does not allow commercial use (https://creativecommons.org/licenses/by-nc-sa/4.0/).

 ## Citation suggestion

 *Swedish Novel Collection (ELTeC-swe)*, edited by Ljubica Miočević & Cai Alfredson.
 In: *European Literary Text Collection* (ELTeC).
 COST Action *Distant Reading for European Literature*.
 Version 0.1.0, November 13, 2020.
 URL: https://github.com/COST-ELTeC/ELTeC-swe.

 ## Acknowledgements:
-Some of the works in this collection have originally been produced in collaboration with The Swedish Society for Belles-Lettres (Svenska Vitterhetssamfundet), The Collected Works of August Strindberg (August Strindbergs Samlade Verk, Nationalupplagan) & The Society of Swedish Literature in Finland (Svenska litteratursällskapet i Finland).
+Some of the works in this collection have originally been produced in collaboration with other institutions, namely: novels by C.J.L.
+Almqvist – The Swedish Society for Belles-Lettres (Svenska Vitterhetssamfundet); novels by August Strindberg – The Collected Works of August Strindberg (August Strindbergs Samlade Verk, Nationalupplagan, at Stockholm University); Mikael Lybeck’s novel ”Den starkare” – The Society of Swedish Literature in Finland (Svenska litteratursällskapet i Finland).